reyesvicente/important-mango/src/pages/terms-of-service.md

       SECTION 20 - CONTACT INFORMATION

-      Questions about the Terms of Service should be send to our [Facebook Page](https://facebook.com/icvntechstudio).
+      Questions about the Terms of Service should be sent to our [Facebook Page](https://facebook.com/icvntechstudio).
     title: Terms of Service
     type: section_content